 |---|---|---|---|

-| Magnesium supplements | Chelation — reduces bictegravir absorption | Timing required | Separate by ≥2 hours |
+| Magnesium / zinc supplements | Chelation — reduces bictegravir absorption | Timing required | With food, or separate by ≥2 h |

-| Multivitamins with minerals | Chelation via mineral content | Timing required | Separate by ≥2 hours |
+| Multivitamins with minerals | Chelation via mineral content | Timing required | With food at a different time, or ≥2 h apart |

 | St. John’s Wort | CYP3A4/P-gp induction — reduces bictegravir levels | Contraindicated | Do not use with Biktarvy |

-| Dairy foods (milk, yoghurt) | None clinically significant | No restriction | Take freely |
+| Dairy foods (milk, yogurt) | None clinically significant | No restriction | Take freely |

 | Grapefruit / juice | No clinically significant interaction identified | No restriction | Take freely |

-| Proton pump inhibitors | No chelation interaction | No restriction | Safe to take with Biktarvy |
+| Proton pump inhibitors / H2 blockers | No chelation interaction | No restriction | Safe to take with Biktarvy |

 | Vitamin C / D / B-complex | None | No restriction | Take freely |